AIEQ Amplify AI Powered Equity ETF

 Fund Overview

 Amplify AI Powered Equity ETF (AIEQ) currently reports 160 stock positions (subject to change), placing it in the broadly diversified range by holdings breadth.
-The top line-up is NVDA (8.36%), AAPL (5.65%), MSFT (4.68%), with NVDA as the largest single weight at 8.36%.
-Together, the top three holdings account for 18.69%, which indicates that performance drivers are distributed more evenly across the broader basket.
+The top line-up is NVDA (6.92%), AAPL (5.63%), GRMN (4.28%), with NVDA as the largest single weight at 6.92%.
+Together, the top three holdings account for 16.83%, which indicates that performance drivers are distributed more evenly across the broader basket.
 This architecture allows the fund to express a clear investment thesis at the top while relying on the broader basket to manage idiosyncratic volatility.

 Profitability & Capital Efficiency

-From a capital efficiency perspective, ROIC is 35.06%, WACC is 9.46%, and the economic spread is 25.60%.
-On balance, the portfolio's holdings exhibit an exceptional economic spread, compounding intrinsic value at a rate few funds can match.
-Supporting metrics show ROE at 45.28% and ROA at 13.76%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
+From a capital efficiency perspective, ROIC is 34.50%, WACC is 9.80%, and the economic spread is 24.70%.
+On balance, holdings generate meaningful returns above their cost of capital, a hallmark of competitively advantaged businesses.
+Supporting metrics show ROE at 60.26% and ROA at 14.06%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
 Taken together, the return profile suggests a portfolio with credible compounding capacity if current operating execution persists.

 Valuation

-Valuation currently screens at trailing P/E of 24.44, forward P/E of 19.53, PEG of 2.14.
-Trailing and forward P/E are close together, implying the market does not expect a significant change in the earnings trajectory over the near term.
+Valuation currently screens at trailing P/E of 27.73, forward P/E of 20.91, PEG of 1.93.
+Trailing and forward multiples are somewhat apart, indicating the market is pricing measured earnings growth without aggressive expansion assumptions.
 Growth-adjusted valuation is in a reasonable range, with the multiple broadly in line with expected earnings expansion.
-At 1.67, the aggregate current ratio indicates adequate but not exceptional balance sheet coverage.
+At 1.89, the aggregate current ratio indicates adequate but not exceptional balance sheet coverage.
 The valuation profile here is neither obviously cheap nor dramatically expensive — a setup where the return case is built more on earnings delivery than on re-rating potential.

 Margins & Cash Generation